CU-Boulder Research Facilities

 Additionally, undergraduates participate in individual and group research projects in their courses.
 These class projects bring together the interdisciplinary knowledge and skills students gain through their undergraduate environmental studies education.
 Examples of the integrative types of work students do in their upper-division courses include:

-- Sustainable Solutions Consulting (ENVS 3001), students enrolled in this class use environmental auditing to analyze aspects of CU-Boulder campus such as the food purchases of Dining Services.
-The class is taught by Professor Lisa Barlow.
+- Energy Policy Project (RSEI 4150) and Sustainable Solutions Consulting (ENVS 3001), students enrolled in these classes use environmental auditing to analyze aspects of CU-Boulder campus such as the food purchases of Dining Services.
+The classes are taught by Professor Lisa Barlow.

 - Genetically Engineered Organisms in the Environment.
 (0.7 mb).
 A report created by students in Critical Thinking (ENVS 4800), taught by Professor Diana Nemergut.